We use the words “packaging” and “labeling” quite a lot. But what do they really mean?

 On a strictly functional level, packaging and labeling are very useful.
 Except for some grocery items that we can grab and take home in our own bag – like a bunch of bananas – the truth is it’s hard for us to think about products that don’t come in some sort of packaging and/or labeling.

-In fact, chances are that if you’re buying bananas from a supermarket, they most likely to require a price label that you’ll stick to them after weighing them in.
-Or they already have a label with the producer’s logo like in the picture on the right.
+In fact, chances are that if you’re buying bananas from a supermarket, they most likely to require a price label.
+And you’ll stick that label to the bananas after weighing them in.
+Bananas could already have a label with the producer’s logo like in the picture on the right.

 So it’s safe to say packaging and labeling are everywhere, and although we think we could live without fancy boxes, the truth is they matter more than we think.